 Since 2011 he has won the FIA CODASUR (South American) Rally Championship five times; four of which came in a FABIA S2000 or R5.
 And while Brazil and Argentina might dominate South American football, it is Paraguay which boasts the continent’s most competitive rally championship, and he has won that for the past three years too.

-Indeed his challenge for a fourth consecutive Paraguayan Rally Championship got off to the worst possible start at the Rally del Guairá, where, despite a strong start, he was forced to retire and missed out on vital early points.
+Actually, his challenge for a fourth consecutive Paraguayan Rally Championship got off to the worst possible start at the Rally del Guairá, where, despite a strong start, he was forced to retire and missed out on vital early points.
 The victory instead went to rival Diego Dominguez Sr., with fellow FABIA R5 drivers Miguel Zaldivar Sr. and Tiago Weiler finishing second and third respectively.

-It was the same story in the next round, the Rally de La Madera, too as Dominguez Sr.’s Hyundai i20 R5 retired again, this time with a lost wheel, while Saba held off a stern challenge from Alejandro Galanti to take his second consecutive win.
+It was the same story in the next round, the Rally de La Madera, as Dominguez Sr.’s Hyundai i20 R5 was forced to retire again, this time with a lost wheel, while Saba held off a stern challenge from Alejandro Galanti to take his second consecutive win.
 It elevated him back to a familiar position at the top of the Championship standings at the halfway point.

 It was the same three drivers at the top of the next round, the Rally de Cordillera – Acosta Ñu too, but this time Saba showed all his class to take victory by a margin of 1 minute 47 seconds.
-Galanti took second place more than a minute ahead of Dominguez Sr. as Saba’s championship lead increased once more.
+Galanti took second place, more than a minute ahead of Dominguez Sr. as Saba’s championship lead increased once more.

-The last round of the championship was the Rally de Carapegua, where, in tough conditions, Dominguez Sr.’s resolute challenge would finally come to an end.
-A third retirement of the season in his Hyundai i20 R5 would ultimately cost him as Saba put in a composed drive to finish second behind Galanto and ensure a fourth consecutive Paraguayan Rally Championship title was his.
+The last round of the championship was the Rally de Carapegua, where, in tough conditions, Dominguez Sr.’s determined challenge would finally come to an end.
+A third retirement of the season in his Hyundai i20 R5 would ultimately cost him, as Saba put in a composed drive to finish second behind Galanto and ensure a fourth consecutive Paraguayan Rally Championship title was his.
 Another FABIA R5, driven this time by Luis Maldonado Jr. finished in third place.